ashishtayal89/learngit/README.md

 	1. **Hosted solutions** : Github or Bitbucket
 	2. **Self Managed** : Gitosis or Gitorious

-- How to push the local code the remote repo ?
+- How to push the local code to the remote repo ?
 	1. Create a remote repo in git.
 This will produce a repo url like https://github.com/ashishtayal14/learngit.git
 	2. The you need to map this remote url to a local namespace using the command ```git remote add origin https://github.com/ashishtayal14/learngit.git```.
 Here **origin** is the namespace/alias which we are giving to the remote repo.
 We can give any name we want(generaly "origin").
 Sometimes your could have mutiple remote repositories(different for dev and prod) for the same codebase.
 In that case you can add multiple remote to the local repository.
 This means that the remote and local repository has a **many to many relationship** ie a remote repo can be associated with multiple local repo and local repo can be associted with multiple remote repo.
 	3. To list all the remote repo saved in your local use the below command.
 These remotes are like **bookmarks**.